Danaos Stock Price is Undervalued: 15 Reasons Why DAC Stock Price is Undervalued

 Debt

-Danaos just recently restructured its debt but still carries a decent amount of it.
-In comparison to past ratios though, it is quite low, and this company has fixed assets to secure this debt.
-Additionally, the significant majority of this debt is used to buy income producing assets (containerships).
+Danaos just recently restructured its debt but still carries a fairly high amount.
+In comparison to past ratios though, it is quite low, and this company has fixed assets used to secure its debt.
+Additionally, the majority of this debt is used to buy income producing assets (i.e. containerships).

 IMO 2020

 This will play a major role in the industry moving forward leaving some uncertainty.
-As stated in #13 above it may not be all negative though.
+As stated in #13 above it may not all have negative impacts especially on charter rates.

 Large Orderbook

 The current orderbook is roughly almost 20% as of the end of Q2 2021.
 According to Global Marinetime Hub, the container ship orderbook has more than doubled from a year ago of 9.4%.
-Even with this being so, the past few years have been near record lows in regard to the active orderbook and it will take 2-3 years to build any ships ordered; therefore, there isn’t going to be any relief prior to 2023 with regards to the containership supply.
+Even with this increase, the past few years have been near record lows in regard to the active orderbook.
+Additionally, it will take 2-3 years to build any ships ordered; therefore, there won’t be any relief prior to 2023.

 Cyclical Industry

-I believe with new contracts terms averaging 3-4 years, liners and shipowners both experiencing significant positive change in their financial positions, and companies learning from the horrific past decade, rates will not return to previous lows for quite some time, if ever.
+I believe with new contracts terms averaging 3-4 years, liners and carriers both bettering their financial positions, and companies learning from the horrific past decade, rates will not return to previous lows for quite some time…. if ever.

 Conclusion – DAC Stock Price and DAC stock forecast:

-Based on current charters, my estimated calculation of future charters, recent acquisitions, ZIM dividends/settlement of notes, etc. I conclude 2 things regarding DAC stock forecast and DAC stock price:
+Based on current charters, my projection of future charters, recent acquisitions, ZIM dividends/settlement of notes, etc. My estimates regarding DAC stock forecast is:

 #1 NAV for Q2 2021 will be excess of $100 per share.